microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

   }
 ```

-- Lastly we will call `getBestAnswers` from `question_answer.ts`.
-This will take the result, original tokens, token map and original context sentence and does the post processing to get the answer from the inference result.
+- Lastly we will call [`getBestAnswers`](https://github.com/cassiebreviu/bert-excel-addin-ort-web/blob/main/src/functions/bert/question_answer.ts#L142) from `question_answer.ts`.
+This will take result and do the post processing to get the answer from the inference result.

 ```javascript
   const answers: Answer[] = getBestAnswers(